Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 14. Connect with other moms

 There are several ways to connect with other moms.
 You can join the La Leche League, find a support group on Facebook, join a local moms club, or seek out other mothers of young children.
+This can be so helpful especially in the case you encounter any complications such as a clogged duct.

 Tips for Breastfeeding Success: Keeping a Sleepy Baby Awake